AryanP45/AryanP45/README.md

  ## I'm a Student and a Developer !!

-- 🌱 I’m currently learning Data Structures and Algorithms and contributing to open source.
+🌱 Open source enthusiast with a passion for Java and Android development!.
+I love exploring new open source projects and contributing to the community on Github.
+You can find me tinkering with code and sharing my own projects on my page.
+Currently, I'm diving deep into the world of containerization, learning Docker and excited to see how containerization can benefit open source projects.

 <p align="center">